 Exclusive rights of Burial

 When the rights of burial are sold you will receive a signed and sealed grave deed.
 This allows the person named on the deed to say who can be interred in the grave It is possible to purchase the rights to a grave in advance.
-You are not purchasing the land as this remains in ownership of Barrow Borough Council.
+You are not purchasing the land as this remains in ownership of Westmorland and Furness Council.

 If the grave is to be reopened, the person named on the deeds must give their written consent to the cemetery office.
 If the grave owner has died, then the rights need to be transferred to a living owner who is usually their next of kin.
 This can be done either by production of Grant of Probate, Letters of Administration or a Will if none of these legal documents are available; a Statutory Declaration has to be completed in the presence of a Magistrate or Commissioner for Oaths.